amundsen-io/amundsen/frontend/README.md

 The frontend service leverages a separate [search service](./../search) for allowing users to search for data resources, and a separate [metadata service](./../metadata) for viewing and editing metadata for a given resource.
 It is a Flask application with a React frontend.

-For information about Amundsen and our other services, refer to this [README.md](./../README.md).
-Please also see our instructions for a [quick start](./../docs/installation.md#bootstrap-a-default-version-of-amundsen-using-docker) setup  of Amundsen with dummy data, and an [overview of the architecture](./../docs/architecture.md#architecture).
+For information about Amundsen and our other services, refer to this [README.md](https://github.com/amundsen-io/amundsen).
+Please also see our instructions for a [quick start](https://www.amundsen.io/amundsen/installation/) setup  of Amundsen with dummy data, and an [overview of the architecture](https://www.amundsen.io/amundsen/architecture/).

 ## Requirements
 - Python >= 3.6
-- Node = v10 or v12
+- Node = v12
 - npm >= 6.x.x

 ## Homepage